 → Joined ADF prior to 1 July 2000, your entry age will be treated as 30 for LHC purposes on separation

-→ Joined on or after 1 July 2000, your age for LHC purposes is that at which you joined the ADF, unless you have previously had private health insurance
+→ Joined on or after 1 July 2000, your age for LHC purposes is that at which you entered the ADF, unless you have previously held private health cover

-Please note: your “1094 allowed days without cover” countdown begins immediately after separation unless you have health insurance.
+Please note: your “1094 allowed days without cover” countdown begins immediately after separation unless you have private health cover.

-All Australian taxpayers pay a Medicare Levy of 2% of their taxable income, this levy helps pay for Medicare.
+All Australian taxpayers pay a Medicare Levy of 2% of their taxable income to help pay for Medicare.
 Click here to find out more about the Medicare levy.

-The MLS is an additional tax (on top of the standard 2% Medicare Levy) which is applied to everyone who doesn’t have private health insurance.
+The MLS is an additional tax (on top of the standard 2% Medicare Levy) which is applied to everyone who doesn’t have the appropriate private hospital cover.
 The level of MLS you are charged is calculated on the below basis.

 *For families, the income thresholds increase by $1,500 for each MLS dependent child after the first.